Frövi/Rockhammar Mill: Medieval Roots and Modern Advancements

 Sustainability and Community Contributions

-Since the year 2000, heat from paper production has been utilized to supply hot water to the communities of Lindesberg, Frövi, and Vedevåg for urban heating.
+Since the year 2000, heat from paper production has been used to supply hot water for urban heating in the communities of Lindesberg, Frövi, and Vedevåg.
 In a recently completed investment of 2.6 billion SEK, a new recovery boiler has been introduced at Frövi Mill.
-Powered by fossil-free bio-oil, this boiler will not only reduce air emissions but also play a vital role in the chemical recycling process.
+Powered by fossil-free bio-oil, this boiler not only reduces air emissions but also plays a crucial role in the chemical recycling process.